What is meralgia paraesthetica?

-Meralgia paraesthetica (US spelling, paresthetica) describes the pain and changed sensation in the skin on the lateral aspect of the thigh.
+Meralgia paraesthetica (US spelling, paresthetica) describes a localised form of cutaneous dysaesthesia in which there is pain and a changed sensation in the skin on the lateral aspect of the thigh.

 Meralgia means pain in the thigh, and paraesthetica refers to burning pain, tingling or itch.
 Some patients describe itch in the affected area.
 Meralgia paraesthetica is also called lateral femoral nerve entrapment syndrome.